 This might appear a bit more technical for some people than they would have hoped, but hear us out!
 While we recognize something like this might be daunting to those who are unsure what this means or how it works, there are plenty of resources and tools to help you navigate this process and learn this skill.
 Ultimately, it is recommended that anyone embarking on a marketing career understand tags and coding.
 There will be instances that you will be required to use them.

 Tags are used with a website’s HTML code to collect data and can be added or taken away wherever necessary.
 Naturally, if you manage a wide number of websites, this can seem like a rather time-consuming task.
 Still, Google Tag Manager and other software provide individuals like yourself with one place to monitor and manage tags easily.

 If you are interested in learning Google Tag Manager and know more about how this works in preparation for a marketing career, check out helpful guides created by industry leaders Superb Digital.
 Breaking down everything you need to know about tags, you can rest assured this is a marketing SEO skill you will have in the bag in no time.

 - Pay Per Click (PPC)

 An acronym we feel confident many reading this are familiar with, PPC is an element of SEO used in varying capacities and works similarly.
-As you might have gathered, the only difference is that these are paid clicks rather than organic.
+The only difference is that these are paid clicks rather than organic, as you might have gathered.